-IAEA programmes and budgets are set through the decisions of the IAEA's policy-making bodies: the 35-member Board of Governors and the General Conference of all (169 as of December 2017) Member States.
+IAEA programmes and budgets are set through the decisions of the IAEA's policy-making bodies: the 35-member Board of Governors and the General Conference of all 177 Member States.
 The General Conference meets annually, typically in September.
 The Board of Governors meets five times per year - in March and June, twice in September (before and after the General Conference), and again in November.

 German representation in the IAEA

 Germany became a member of the organization in its foundation year in 1956, and has been participating continually in the work of the Board of Governors as a designated member since 1972.
-Following the United States, Japan and China, Germany is the fourth largest donor country to the overall budget of the IAEA which amounts to app.
-370 million Euro (2019).
-In addition, Germany provides voluntary contributions to the IAEA, mainly to support international cooperation projects in the field of nuclear security, and to modernize the IAEA research laboratories in Seibersdorf ("ReNuAL").
-With additional voluntary payments by various member states, and the Technical Assistance Fund for developing countries, IAEA's 2.300 staff members are managing about 500 million Euro annually.
+Following the United States, Japan and China, Germany is the fourth largest donor country to the overall budget of the IAEA.
+In addition, Germany provides voluntary contributions to the IAEA, mainly to support international cooperation projects in the field of nuclear security, and to modernize the IAEA research laboratories in Seibersdorf („ReNuAL“).
+IAEA's 2.300 staff members also manage additional voluntary payments by various member states, and the Technical Assistance Fund for developing countries.

 IAEA in the World Wide Web